 If you need more information on the requirements to carry animals.
 Read the IATA regulations for carrying live animals carefully.

-Moving with Pets from Outside the EU
+Moving to Spain with Pets from Outside the EU

 If you are relocating from a non-EU country, you and your pet must enter Spain through one of these Entry Points.
 Once there, you should inform the Civil Guard that you are traveling with a pet, and go through inspection.